mscodemonkey/lighterr_for_sonarr_3/README.md

 # Lighterr for Sonarr 3
-Light theme for Sonarr v3
+Light theme for Sonarr v3 - Chrome / Stylus at the moment.

-I'm still refining it so will update it as I make changes and find any old dark stuff I missed :-)
+It's early days on this and i'm definitely still refining it so will update it as I make changes and find any old dark stuff I missed :-)

+Happy to receive feedback or requests etc.

 ## Installation
 I will do some proper installation instructions and maybe a version that autoupdates etc... but for now you'll need to use the Stylus plugin for Chrome or Firefox.